 Phil is co-author of many CEP research reports, a columnist for The Chronicle of Philanthropy, and a frequent blogger for the CEP Blog.
 Phil is also co-founder of YouthTruth, an initiative of CEP’s designed to harness student perceptions to help educators accelerate improvements in their K–12 schools and classrooms.
 He holds an MBA from Harvard University and received his undergraduate degree in Government from Wesleyan University.
 He has been recognized four times as among the Nonprofit Times “Power & Influence Top 50” – most recently in 2015.
 Phil was born in Toronto, grew up in Oregon, and currently lives in Lexington, Massachusetts with his wife and two daughters.

-Tiffany is the Chief Executive Officer of BELL (Building Educated Leaders for Life).
-Tiffany started her career at BELL in 1998 and has served in a variety of Roles, including Program Manager, Director of Evaluation, and Chief Operating Officer of Field Operations.
-During her tenure at BELL, Tiffany has been a driving force in creating a data-driven culture of continual improvement at BELL.
-Tiffany became CEO in 2008, and through her leadership, BELL has grown to annually serve more than 12,000 students in schools across six states.
+Tiffany is a Managing Director of Portfolio Strategy & Management at Blue Meridian Partners, Inc., and previously served as the Chief Executive Officer of BELL (Building Educated Leaders for Life) from 2008 to 2017.
+Tiffany started her career at BELL in 1998 and has served in a variety of roles, including Program Manager, Director of Evaluation, and Chief Operating Officer.
+During her tenure at BELL, Tiffany was a driving force in creating a data-driven culture of continual improvement at BELL, leading the organization’s growth to annually serve more than 15,000 students in schools across 28 states.
 BELL’s expanded learning programs, partnership model, and evaluation methods have become nationally recognized as best practices in expanded learning programs.
 BELL’s rigorous evidence has informed local and federal policy efforts aimed at increasing the role of expanded learning programs for at-risk students.

 She holds a B.A. in Psychology and a Ph.D. in Educational Research, Evaluation and Measurement, both from Boston College.